AntonisParaskevis/catch-the-dice-reflexes-game/README.md

 • Start the game by clicking on Game → New Game.
 Alternatively, hit Ctrl + N.

-• The dice will start moving across the screen.
-Every time it changes position, its face will change.
-Click on the dice to score points.
-The points scored are as many as the dice face indicates.
-Please note: once you score points by clicking on the dice, you won’t be able to score again until it changes position.
+• The dice will move across the screen, changing its face each time it moves to a new position.
+Click on the dice to score points — the number of points you earn matches the number shown on the dice face.
+Please note: after clicking to score, you must wait until the dice moves again before you can score more points.

 • You have 60 seconds to score as many points as you can!